 Singers have many different demands on their time, and some can be more regular in attendance than others.
 All we ask is that the attendance diary is completed in advance where possible, so we know who will be present for each service and can plan appropriately.

-The young singers of the children's choir rehearse on two Fridays a month in term-time in the porch room from 5.00 to 5.45 and continue, after a break for a drink, with a 'fun club' until 6.30 p.m.
+The young singers of the children's choir rehearse on Friday evenings during term-time in the porch room from 5.00 to 5.45 and continue, after a break for a drink, with a 'fun club' until 6.30 p.m.
 The RSCM's Voice for Life scheme is followed, with its modules on using the voice, musical skills, repertoire, belonging to the choir, and the context of the church and the Christian year.

 The children's choir sings at the all-age service normally on the first Sunday of the month, and is particularly featured on such occasions as Mothering Sunday, Harvest Festival and also at the Crib Service and other Christmas services.
 A small payment is made to singers for attendance at services plus the preceding rehearsals.